peeter-t2/py_wiki_scripts/README.md

 They need to be configured for particular competitions and may not work alwasy (e.g. there are some problems initially with "-" in the pagenames.
 Possibly this has an easy fix)

 1. Run import_wikipedia_users_comp.py to get names of articles and users in the competition.
-Save them to a file (have to copy the commands from import_wikipedia_users.py).
+Save them to a file (have to copy the commands from import_wikipedia_users.py). #Py 3.5
 2. Run contribs_all_authors_max.py with the required parameters, primarily need to read the usernames into it and specify the duration of the competition (start=later time, end=earlier time).
-You can see the results in the .txt file generated.
+You can see the results in the .txt file generated. #Py 2.7
 3. Run convert_all_contribs.py on the generated .py file.
-This will convert it into a csv with "@" as separator.
+This will convert it into a csv with "@" as separator. #Py 3.5
 4. Open scriptone2.R to look at the csv.
-There you need to open the lists of articles, take the subset of the contributions with the list of articles, and sum the sizediffs together.
+There you need to open the lists of articles, take the subset of the contributions with the list of articles, and sum the sizediffs together. #R